What Are Wrapped Tokens?

 Wrapped tokens make it possible to trade assets from different blockchains without relying on centralized exchanges.
 For example, decentralized exchanges can offer trading pairs like WBTC/ETH, allowing users to swap wrapped assets directly on decentralized platforms without the need for a centralized intermediary.

-For Canadian investors and crypto holders seeking to diversify across protocols, wrapped tokens offer strategic flexibility.
+For users who want to access applications on other networks, wrapped tokens can offer additional flexibility.
 For instance, someone holding Bitcoin for its long-term value can convert a portion into WBTC to access DeFi tools or participate in other blockchain-based services.

 Are Wrapped Tokens Safe?